alhuissi/recyclai/README.md

 # Recyclai

 This is the repository for the Monday.com and Lablab hackaton (June 2023).
-The project is based on [monday's ai template](https://github.com/yuhgto/monday-ai-prompt-template).

 ## Getting Started